Emotions of Narcissists: Can They Feel Sad or Depressed?

-Narcissism is sometimes described as a form of “low-intensity” depression.
-However, there is currently no evidence to suggest a correlation between Narcissistic Personality Disorder (NPD) or narcissism and long depression.
+It may surprise you that some describe narcissism as a form of “low-intensity” depression.
+However, there is no evidence that long-term depression has a link to Narcissistic Personality Disorder (NPD) or narcissism.

 Sigmund Freud published his “On Narcissism” in 1957.
 Though Sigmund Freud’s psychoanalytic theory is now out of favor with modern psychologists, much research has been done on narcissism since then.